—–BEGIN PGP SIGNED MESSAGE—–

 3.1 Mission Statement

-RCTS CERT’s central mission is contributing to the cybersecurity effort from
+CSIRT FCT’s central mission is contributing to the cybersecurity effort from

 user communities tied to organizations connected to the Science, Technology